 "The overwhelming majority of courts to address the question since the most relevant Supreme Court precedent in 1998 have held that antitransgender bias constitutes sex discrimination under federal laws like Title IX."
 2

 Over a dozen activist LGBT leaders met at a news conference to discuss the circulating rumors.
 Mara Keisling, executive director of the National Center for Transgender Rights said:

 "I feel very threatened, but I am absolutely resolute.
 We will stand up and be resilient, and we will be here long after this administration is in the trash heap."

 A rally was held outside the White House.
-Demonstrators held up signs reading "#Won’tBeErased."
+Many demonstrators held up signs reading "#Won’tBeErased."

 2018-OCT-24: The Department of of Justice delivers brief to the U.S. Supreme Court: